eki-177/abyme/README.md

     <%= add_association %>
   <% end %>
 ```
-* `wrapper_html:` : gives you the possibility to add any HTML attribute you may want to the wrapper containing all fields.
+* `wrapper_html:` : gives you the possibility to add any HTML attribute you may want to the wrapper containing all persisted fields.
 ```ruby
   <%= f.abyme_for(:tasks) do |abyme| %>
     <%= abyme.records(wrapper_html: { class: "persisted-records" }) %>